 Although Facebook has reported a “security issue” affecting “almost 50 million accounts” back in September, it appears that the company might be hit with a big fine of up to $1.6 billion under the General Data Protection Regulation (GDPR).

 According to the report from the Wall Street Journal, both Ireland’s Data Protection Commission and the UK’s Information Commissioner’s Office (ICO) will be demanding information from Facebook regarding the size and the nature of the previously reported breach.
+Teach your children how to use social media platforms properly and how to configure them correctly with strong passwords, according to the stadistics 4 out of 5 kids have been bullied online the last semester at public schools by using private information.

 The big question is how many EU residents have been affected by the previously reported security issue, as well as the fact of how did Facebook handle it or if the company has reported it in time, as it will determine the fine.